Ada-Developers-Academy/core-unit-1/intro-to-functions/practice-intro-to-functions.md

 * title: Intro to Functions
 ##### !question

-Of the lines of code below, re-order them to its ideal order.
+Reorder the lines of code below to create a function that assembles the lyrics of the song "I'm a Little Teapot."
+If multiple arrangements would generate the same result, be sure to pick the _least surprising_ arrangement.
 Assume that each line would be indented correctly.

+The song lyrics are, "I'm a little teapot, Short and stout.
+Here is my handle, Here is my spout!"

 ##### !end-question
 ##### !answer